yeswici/blockchain-demo/README.md

-# Blockchain Bootstrap Security (BBS) server with Quantum Keys on AIHPC GovCloud
+# Blockchain Bootstrap Security (BBS) server with Quantum Key Security on AIHPC GovCloud
 Blockchain Bootstrap Security (BBS) server on AIHPC cloud to secure sensitive/AI data with SHA256 hash and salt.
 See details in the Amazon training book at https://www.amazon.com/dp/1549688766.
 Contact: demo@deepcybe.com

 ## Setup on AIHPC GovCloud